Altron01/Deploying-machine-learning-model-in-Watson-Studio/Deploying a model in Watson Studio/README.md

 #### Personal conclusion and acknowledgments

-As a small conclusion I would like to say that I had a lot of fun making this tutorial, Data Analysis and model building are very scary areas to get into since there is so much to learn and heavy math involved but luckily modern tools and libraries can save us some work.
-Although I had some training in the area before hand but it is always good to refresh knwoledge and learn new stuff(stackoverflow is the way).
-As a final work I would like to say thank you to my data preparation professor Robert Nisbet at UCI, his class helped me a lot and gave me a clear view for this project.
+As a small conclusion I would like to say that I had a lot of fun making this tutorial, Data Analysis and model building are very scary areas to get into, there is so much to learn and heavy math involved but modern tools and libraries can save us some work.
+Although I had some training in the area before hand it is always good to refresh knwoledge and learn new stuff(stackoverflow is the way).
+As a final word I would like to say thank you to my data preparation professor Robert Nisbet at UCI, his class helped me a lot and gave me a clear view for this project.

 ```python